Sue Hendrickson: Career

 She also met Swiss paleontologist Kirby Siber, who allowed her to join his team consisting of paleontologists Carlos Martin and Peter Larson.
-The group began excavating Miocene baleen whale fossils at an ancient seabed in Peru, and Hendrickson joined the team for several summers, discovering fossilized dolphins, seals, and sharks.
+The group began excavating Miocene baleen whale fossils at an ancient seabed in Peru, and Hendrickson joined the team for several summers, discovering fossilized dolphins, whales, and sharks.
 She later accompanied Larson to the Black Hills Institute in South Dakota.
 By this time, paleontology had become her main passion.
 On August 12, 1990, while examining a cliff-side in South Dakota with a team from the Black Hills Institute, she discovered a Tyrannosaurus rex specimen – the largest, most complete, and best preserved T. rex ever found.
 The specimen was later named "Sue" in her honor.

 In 1992, Hendrickson joined a team of marine archaeologists headed by Franck Goddio.
 With them, she took part in many diving expeditions, the most notable of which were the Royal Quarters of Cleopatra, and Napoleon Bonaparte's lost fleet from the Battle of the Nile.

 In 2005, Glamour magazine honored her in their "Glamour Woman of the Year Awards".
 In 2001, she published an autobiography entitled Hunt for the Past: My Life as an Explorer (New York, NY: Scholastic, Inc).
 In 2008, she was featured on the "Dare to Explore" chapter of National Geographic Kids.

 Hendrickson now lives on the island of Guanaja, off the coast of Honduras.
 She is a member of the Paleontological Society, Explorers Club, Society for Historical Archaeology, and was awarded an honorary Ph.D. from the University of Illinois at Chicago in 2000.